philips-software/cogito/workspaces/homepage/src/pages/2-tutorial.md

 To enable signing with the Cogito app, we'll go through these steps:

-1. Set up Telepath to enable communication between the web app and the Cogito mobile app.
+1. Create a Telepath channel for communication between the web app and the Cogito mobile app.
+2. Display a QR code that allows the mobile app to connect.
-2. Replace the standard Ethereum Web3 provider with a Cogito specific version.
+3. Replace the standard Ethereum Web3 provider with a Cogito specific version.

-### Setup Telepath
+### Create Telepath channel

 The web app and the Cogito mobile app communicate with each other through an encrypted channel called Telepath.
 We start by adding the Telepath package to